deesclouds/deeweb-blog/src/pages/posts/post-3.md

 I've learned that writing within Markdown converts to HTML within the browser.
 I learned how to add dynamic HTML content and style my pages with CSS variables.

 I learned that variables placed within the style tag are used scoped only to it's own file.

+To style pages globally across my whole site, I can place my styling within my global.css file and then import it.
+If I want to apply styling to a particular element on a specific page, I can add my styles within a style tag directly within that file.